naykel76/nbw_site/resources/views/docs/react/react-nested-navigation-basic.md

 }
 ```

 ## What does this all mean?

 The `ProductDetailScreen` is defined in the `CategoryStackNav` because it's part of the
-navigation flow that starts from the `CategoryListScreen`.
+navigation flow that starts from the `CategoriesScreen`.
 When you select a product in the
 ProductsScreen, you navigate to the `ProductDetailScreen` to view more information about
 that product.
 This is a common pattern in apps that display lists of items where each
 item can be selected to view more details.